 The priority indicator for planned care is the 65-week breach number (patients waiting over 65 weeks for planned care), with the target being 0 patients by September 2024.
 The other key indicators in planned care are the Total Waiting List size and a new indicator related to the proportion of total outpatients that are first appointments.
-After September the priority indicator in the attached report will change to Total Waiting List size.
-July performance improved from June but remained behind plan; actuals were 147 against a plan of 95.
-Performance is being managed at individual provider and specialty line level.
+January performance saw an increase from 132 patients waiting over 65 weeks in the previous month to 177.
+Statistically, performance over time continues to show common cause variation of an improving nature due to the improvement over the last 12 months and has tracked closely to the recovery plan, however, the year-end position is being closely monitored at individual provider and specialty line level and is showing risks to delivery.
 The report gives further detail on which providers and specialties are driving this position.
-The secondary target related to Total Waiting List size saw a slight reduction overall in July for the first time in 5 months.
-Information suggests the pressures to delivery in this target are largely at HUTH and NLAG and relate to the non-admitted (Outpatient) part of the waiting list.
-The report describes key actions that are being taken by the Elective Care Programme Board that will support both indicators.
-Information was discussed at System Oversight and Assurance Group (SOAG) that considered the relationship between the primary care and secondary care elective agendas; Primary care is delivering over plan in available appointments (a positive), but secondary care is seeing an increase in new clock starts (demand) which would be a natural expectation if primary care is seeing more patients.
-The Elective Care board are looking at the causes of waiting list growth in more detail, to determine the necessary action.
+The secondary target related to Total Waiting List size saw a third consecutive month where the waiting list reduced.
+Waiting list pressure is predominantly at HUTH and NLAG and relate to the non-admitted (outpatient) part of the waiting list.
+The report describes key actions that are taken by the Elective Care Programme Board that will support both indicators.
+The Elective Care board have been looking at the causes of waiting list growth in more detail, to determine the necessary actions.